rticommunity/docker-rticonnextdds-debugger/README.md

 ## How to use this Docker image

 The idea of this Docker image is to provide you with a mechanism to debug issues that can made your system miscommunicate (mainly network issues).

+### Build the image
+First, you need to clone this repository and build the image.
+When the clone finish, you can move to the root folder of the repository and run:

+``$ docker build -t rtidebugger .``

+### Run the image

-So, the proper way to use this Docker image is to create a Docker container and open a terminal on it.
+The proper way to use this Docker image is to create a Docker container and open a terminal on it.
 For example, you can use the following command:

-    $ docker run --network=<Your network> -v <Path to your Connext DDS application>:/<Mountpoint>  --name debugger -ti rti-docker-debugger:latest /bin/bash
+    $ docker run --network=<Your network> -v <Path to your Connext DDS application>:/<Mountpoint>  --name debugger -ti rtidebugger:latest /bin/bash